MicrosoftDocs/architecture-center/docs/guide/hpc/tnavigator-content.md

    - [Network security groups](https://learn.microsoft.com/en-us/azure/virtual-network/network-security-groups-overview) are used to restrict access to the VMs.
    - A public IP address connects the internet to the VM.
 - [Azure CycleCloud](https://azuremarketplace.microsoft.com/marketplace/apps/azurecyclecloud.azure-cyclecloud) is used to create the cluster in the multi-node configuration.
 - A physical SSD is used for storage.

-## Compute sizing and drivers
+## Compute sizing

 [HBv3-series](https://learn.microsoft.com/en-us/azure/virtual-machines/hbv3-series) VMs running on the Linux OS were used to test the performance of tNavigator on Azure.
 The following table provides configuration details: